First Peoples health before and after

 - racial discrimination

 - high unemployment rates

 To overcome these inequities, each of these underlying factors must be addressed.

 If you’d like to learn more about life in Australia, prior to Colonisation, download the reading available at the bottom of this step.

-You may also wish to investigate Bruce Pascoe’s seminal book, Black Emu.
+You may also wish to investigate Bruce Pascoe’s seminal book, Dark Emu.
 Ask for it at your library or purchase online.
 The ISBN reference is: 9781921248016

 Australian Human Rights Commission.
 (N.D.)
 Face the Facts: Questions and Answers about Aboriginal and Torres Strait Islander Peoples.